 All pupils are issued with an iPad to use during their time at Surbiton High School.
-Although the iPad remains the property of the School, your daughter will be able to take it home and operate it as if it were her own.
+Although the iPad remains the property of the School, your child will be able to take it home and operate it as if it were their own.
 Reference materials that were previously required as hard copies, such as dictionaries, can now be accessed through the iPad.
-Your daughter will access subject specific material on our Digital Learning Spaces via her iPad and will be required to complete some of her work, but not all, on Showbie or the tools within Office 365.
-Please supply a set of earphones and a stylus that your daughter can use with her iPad.
+Your child will access subject specific material on our Digital Learning Spaces via their iPad and will be required to complete some of their work, but not all, on Showbie or the tools within Office 365.
+Please supply a set of earphones and a stylus that your child can use with their iPad.

-Please refer to the Frequently Asked Questions section of the school website for further information.
+Please refer to the Frequently Asked

+Questions section of the school website for further information.

-Rewards, Sanctions and Support
+Behaviours and Support